Event filters

 Loading

 Find the best history events and make the most of your time in Philadelphia.
-From music to science and more, we have the biggest event range and best discovery experience, there's something for everyone.
+From music to trivia and more, we have the biggest event range and best discovery experience, there's something for everyone.

 Explore the iconic bar's 165-year history.
 Learn about the history of McGillin's, Philly's Oldest Tavern, on National Beer Day with the Historical Society of Pennsylvania.